 WGU students may qualify for student loans:

-- Federal Direct Loans (Subsidized) — These loans are based on demonstrating financial need.
+- Federal Direct Loans (Subsidized) — These loans are based on financial need.
 The interest is paid by the federal government while you are enrolled in school at least half time or during deferment periods.

 - Federal Direct Loans (Unsubsidized) — These loans are not based on financial need, and therefore are available to most WGU students.
 You are responsible for the interest from the day you borrow the money until you pay off the loan.

 Annual loan limits vary based on your program and grade level.
 Click here for information about loan limits.